Endi18/Food-Recipe-Application/README.md

 #### InstructionsEquipmentsAdapter
 ##### _Author: Endi Triço_

-It an adapter class (`InstructionsEquipmentsAdapter`) for a `RecyclerView`.
-It is responsible for binding data to the views in each item of the `RecyclerView`.
+The `InstructionsEquipmentsAdapter` is responsible for binding data to the views in each item of the `RecyclerView`.

 The `InstructionsEquipmentsAdapter` class extends `RecyclerView.Adapter<InstructionsEquipmentsViewHolder>` and takes a context and a list of `Equipment` objects as parameters in its constructor.

 The `onCreateViewHolder` method is overridden to inflate the layout for each item of the `RecyclerView`.
 It inflates the `list_instructions_step_items` layout using the LayoutInflater and returns an instance of `InstructionsEquipmentsViewHolder` that holds the inflated views.

 The `onBindViewHolder` method is overridden to bind the data to the views in each item.
 It gets the current `Equipment` object from the list based on the current position and sets the appropriate data to the views in the `InstructionsEquipmentsViewHolder`.

 The `getItemCount` method returns the number of items in the list, which determines the number of items in the `RecyclerView`.

 The `InstructionsEquipmentsViewHolder` class is a ViewHolder that holds the views for each item in the `RecyclerView`.
 It initializes the views (e.g., imageView_instructions_step_items, textView_instructions_step_item, textView_equipments) in its constructor.